 Using wraps make a change from making sandwiches – and, for the most part, the fillings are the same, so it gives me the feeling that I’ve eaten something different, without having to think too much!

 I had a lonely banana to use up and so this was my solution.
-It can be served hot or cold.
+It can be served hot or cold and is a healthier option than using the banana to make a banana cake!

 - One tortilla wrap, a plain one’s best as mediterranean herb would be a bit strange, although today I did use a herb one because that’s what I’ve got!